Emory-HITI/Mammo/keynote-iwbi-2026/02_present_screening.md

-# Section 2 — The Deep-Learning Turn & the Prospective Evidence
+# Section 2 — The Deep-Learning Turn
 ### ~8 minutes · spine stage: **LESION** (modern) · the present-day state of screening AI

 **Purpose:** Show how modern AI differs from CAD.
-The defining feature of this era is that AI is being forced to generate evidence before scaling, and we have some of that.

 ---

 The years is 2020, you're a radiologist and you've spent the last 4 years hearing about AI.
 Maybe you're impressed, maybe you're worried about job replacement.